github/docs/content/codespaces/setting-your-user-preferences/personalizing-github-codespaces-for-your-account.md

 You can use your selected dotfiles repository to personalize your {% data variables.product.prodname_github_codespaces %} environment.
 Once you choose your dotfiles repository, you can add your scripts, preferences, and configurations to it.
 You then need to enable your dotfiles from your personal {% data variables.product.prodname_github_codespaces %} settings page.

-{% warning %}
+> [!WARNING]

-**Warning:** Dotfiles have the ability to run arbitrary scripts, which may contain unexpected or malicious code.
+> Dotfiles have the ability to run arbitrary scripts, which may contain unexpected or malicious code.
 Before installing a dotfiles repo, we recommend checking scripts to ensure they don't perform any unexpected actions.

-{% endwarning %}

 {% data reusables.user-settings.access_settings %}
 {% data reusables.user-settings.codespaces-tab %}